sakshisingh1809/lichtblyck_forecasting/VISION.md

 * The `PfFrame` class is an extension of the `pandas` `DataFrame` class.
 Each instance stores related information about a single timeseries, most notably its volume information (in units of MW and/or MWh), and, if available, pricing information (in units of Eur and/or Eur/MWh).

 * The `Portfolio` class is a collection.
-It stores other (sub-)portfolios and possibly a single `PfFrame`, and is able to aggregate the information correctly to higher levels
+It stores other (sub-)portfolios and/or `PfFrame`s, and is able to aggregate the information correctly to higher levels

 # Vision